toobstar/toobstar.github.io/content/posts/2024-08-27_cloud_maturity.md

 ## Creating a roadmap whilst the journey is underway

 Defining a specification for service maturity for a live system might feel like working out a roadmap for a trip whilst already underway but it's a natural approach as it can be optimally done only with an understanding of actual operational demands.
 It is an important step for every organisation in progressing to an operational state which can provide certainty in a highly dynamic environment.
 Each organisation will have a different view on what maturity looks like and will put different weights on different elements of that map.
-And of course, these operational requirements will change over time so the specifically should be maintained on a regular basis.
+And of course, these operational requirements will change over time so they should be maintained on a regular basis.

 Modern cloud providers have their guidance for what well-architected services look like (such as [AWS](https://aws.amazon.com/architecture/well-architected/) or [Azure](https://learn.microsoft.com/en-us/azure/well-architected/)) and although these are useful for sure they only provide the cloud view of service maturity and not one which will generally cover off the needs of business operations.